pc-eight-one/codersbox/src/content/tutorials/java-complete/java-complete-part-5.md

 # Java Complete - Part 5: Control Flow Statements

+**Why This Matters**: Control flow is what makes programs intelligent.
+Without conditionals, every program would execute the same way every time.
+Mastering if-else and switch statements enables your code to respond to different situations and user inputs.

-Programs become powerful when they can make decisions.
-Control flow statements let your code choose different paths based on data, user input, or computed results.
+Programs become powerful when they can make decisions based on data, user input, or computed results.

 ## The if Statement